jbbaker121/value_investing/README.md

             value_score += 0
     else:
         print("No P/FCF")
-        value_score = round(value_score * 1.25,0)
+        value_score = round(value_score * 1.25, 0)

     ### P/FCF frequently does not work, even for bigger companies, so if it doesnt work I just adjust the value score by essentially making the value score out of 80, then scaling it up to 100

-    print(f"            (value){value_score} out of 100")
+    print(f"            (value) {value_score} out of 100")
+    print("     ")
+    return value_score

-    ### The highest value scores I have found are CNC with 97, PFE with 88, and outside of the healthcare sector, NEM with 70
+### A strong value score is above 60.
+The highest value scores I have seen are CNC (97/100), PFE (88/100), and outside the healthcare sector, CROX (73)

-def quality_investing():
+def quality_investing(stock):
     quality_score = 0
     roa = stock.info.get('returnOnAssets')

     ### ROA is a statistic that measures a company's profitability by checking how profitable it is on its assets

     if roa is not None:
         roa = 100 * roa
+        roa = round(roa, 2)
     else:
         roa = "N/A"